 - The identifier is

-The front matter, called header in this case since it’s contained at the top of the note itself, is about metadata like the creation date; in my case, it even hold a list of tags.
-Like I said, you could put the tags in the running text, too.
-This is just my personal preference.
+The front matter or header (because it’s at the top of the note) is about metadata like the creation date.
+That is part of the date-based unique identifier.
+In my case, it contains a list of tags, too.
+Like I said, you could put the tags in the running text, too (“inter-textual tags”).
+This is just my personal preference and makes it easier to scan for relevant keywords, I find.

-The back matter should contain references, and it may include a dedicated list of links on the same topic if you want to add those.
-In my case, the definition of citations contains a link to my reference manager BibDesk.
+The back matter should contain references (and in case you write your notes in Markdown, it can also hold link definitions and footnotes).
+It may include a dedicated list of links on the same topic if you want to add those.
+In this example, there’s a literature reference in the MultiMarkdown format:

 As you see, I use plain-text notes.
 The syntax or “language” I use to format notes and add references is called MultiMarkdown.
 This isn’t mandatory; I only tell you so you know which particular details I settled on.